stella-teu/musical-keys-game/PROPOSAL.md

     // call a render() function to update all variables

 // 6.
 Create a render() function:
-    // set click count to 0
+    // set key count to 0
     // calls updateScore()
     // calls checkWin()